waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 -   **Objective:** Retrieve the Old Amber.
 -   **Location:** Pewter Museum of Science.
 -   **Obstacle:** A Scientist at (13, 5) on 1F blocks the path.
--   **Agent-Generated Hypotheses (Testing):**
+-   **Failed Hypotheses (continued):**
-    1. Use a Poké Doll on the blocking Scientist at (13, 5).
+    4. Use a Poké Doll on the blocking Scientist at (13, 5).
+(Result: Untestable, path is blocked)
-    2. Interact with the large Moon Stone display on the 2nd floor.
+    5. Interact with the large Moon Stone display on the 2nd floor.
+(Result: No change)
-    3. Talk to the Youngster at (2, 8) on 2F, then return to the blocking Scientist on 1F.
+    6. Talk to the Youngster at (2, 8) on 2F, then return to the blocking Scientist on 1F.
+(Result: No change)
-    4. Use the Itemfinder on the 2nd floor to find a hidden item.
+    7. Use the Itemfinder on the 2nd floor to find a hidden item.
+(Result: No item found)

 ## **Active Quest: The Copycat's Gift**